threefoldtech/0-db/README.md

 Namespace configuration is any metadata which can be set via `NSSET` command.
 Any metadata change imply an update of `zdb-namespace` file.

+# Data offload
+One latest feature of 0-db is `data offloading`.
+When a datafile is full (reaches `--datasize`), the file becomes immuable (thanks always-append).

+You can offload theses datafiles to make some space locally and still get a fully working database if you're able to restore that file on demand.

+The database only needs the index to fully operate, except when payload is requested (eg: with a `GET`).
+This means even if datafiles are not present, you still can list, scan, delete and even update a key.
+If you need the payload, the datafile needs to be restored.

+**WARNING**: index cannot be offloaded and needs to be always present and available, index is not immuable !

+## How to use offloader
+In order to make offloader working correctly, you need to use the hook system.

+Each time a datafile is full and a new one is created, hook `jump-data` (and `jump-index`) are triggered.
+On theses hooks, you can copy the datafile somewhere else (eg: a slow but safe backup solution).
+This file will never be updated anymore.

+You can remove any datafile **except the current active one**.
+You only can offload (remove) an immuable datafile.
+When that datafile will be needed, if it's not found, a hook will be triggered (`missing-data`) with the filename as argument.
+Note that during that time, 0-db will wait for the hook, blocking everything else.

+## Dirty index
+If datafiles are immuable, indexfiles is another story.
+Previous files can be updated, this is needed to keep history working and other things.
+In order to keep the index sane in your backup solution, there is a new way in place to keep track of what was changed, to avoid saving the full index each time.

+You can issue `INDEX DIRTY` command to zdb to get a list of index id which were updated since the last reset.
+The reset is made via `INDEX DIRTY RESET` command.

+On the `missing-data` hook, there is an extra argument which provide the dirty index list automatically and reset the list after.
+You can use that list to copy index files updated in the same time.

 # Limitation
 By default, datafiles are split when bigger than 256 MB.